BaileyPillon/sub_to_text/README.md

 # sub_to_text
-Converts subs in .srt to .txt, removing whitespace, effectively creatinh a transcript.
+Converts subs in .srt to .txt, removing whitespace, effectively creating a transcript.